PaulHBartley/select_kv_pairs/README.md

 # select_kv_pairs

-This is a short Python script demonstrating how to extract select <pre>key:value</pre> pairs from a dictionary.
+This is a short Python script demonstrating how to extract select <p style="font-family:'Courier New'">key:value</p> pairs from a dictionary.

 # Script Operation